People and Partners

 We would like to thank the following for their financial support and commissioning:

-We would like to acknowledge donations from:
+We would like to acknowledge donations and income from:

 Amazon Smile, Anonymous, Anonymous, Anne McGilchrist, Jane & Lissa Hermans, Hanife & Mehmet Zorba, Ripple & Co, Will Smith, Impact Culture, Hatton McEwan Penford Acting Agency, JaZanne Arts, Trestle Theatre Company, Haringey Shed, Hackney Shed, Arts Depot, West Lea SEN School.